 Siemens’ response, on the other hand, was hesitant at first.
 But in May 1909 the Supervisory Board decided to build a multi-wing complex at Nonnendamm, and asked in-house architect Janisch and his staff member Friedrich Blume to draw up the plans.

 Construction proceeded in two phases.
 First came the West Wing, in 1910-1911.
-Construction on the East Wing then began immediately after the headquarters building on Askanischer Platz was sold in 1912, and work was completed in December 1913.
-December 1, 1913 was declared the official “birthday” of the headquarters building, designed to accommodate 3,000 employees.
+Construction on the East Wing then began immediately after the administration building on Askanischer Platz was sold in 1912, and work was completed in December 1913.
+December 1, 1913 was declared the official “birthday” of the administration building, designed to accommodate 3,000 employees.

 Much of the interior design of the imposing new headquarters was done by Hans Hertlein, who would succeed Janisch as Siemens’ in-house architect in 1915.
 He added a colorful accent – in the most literal sense – by having the doors painted blue.